StephenMMorris-PB/Troubleshoot-MXChipGPS/PlatformIO-AdafruitGPS/Readme.md

-All files from PlatformIO IDE: Adafruit "Ultimate" GPS.
+All library files from PlatformIO IDE: Adafruit "Ultimate" GPS.